Perfect Email Sign-Offs: How to End Your Emails Professionally

 In a Networking Message

-"I'd love the chance to chat with you
+“I’d love to chat with you more.

 Best regards,